Skip to content

 How We Help

-• We analyze your financials across all three program types β€” stated income, bank statement, and traditional β€” to find the one that maximizes your purchasing power
+• We analyze your financials across stated income, bank statement, and traditional programs to maximize your purchasing power

 • Our team prepares your application package with a detailed income narrative that helps underwriters understand your true earning capacity

-• If your reported income is low due to write-offs, we identify lenders offering 15-25% income gross-up programs to boost your qualification
+• If your reported income is low due to write-offs, we identify lenders offering 15-25% income gross-up programs

 • We start with A-lender rates and only recommend B-lender programs when the flexibility justifies the slightly higher rate